 Sheppard Method Pilates Offers Solutions to Pain Management

-Learn the Sheppard Method difference and discover how we can help you through Pilates instruction in Los Angeles.
+Learn the Sheppard Method difference and discover how we can help you through Pilates instruction in Westwood.
 Contact our team today to find the Pilates class that you need.

 Decrease Pain and Tension with Pilates

 One way that Pilates can help alleviate back and neck pain is through a decompression process.
 Pilates allows the body to stretch using precise movements often not found in other practices.
 Pilates decompresses the spine through stretches that target the hip flexors, hamstrings, and glutes.
 These movements release tension that these large muscle groups and vital connections cause on the back.
 The leg, back, and core muscles provide the framework for the spine and protect it.
 If these muscles are tight, they put a strain on the back, often resulting in acute or chronic pain.

 Reducing the pull of muscles on the back and neck reduces the pain experienced when the spinal protecting muscles are compromised.
 The muscles of the back can sometimes worsen pain, as they become tense to provide “protection” for an area of spinal injury or inflammation.
 Pilates can help to release these spasms and lengthen the spine.

 Strengthening the Back and Neck with Pilates

 Pilates is an effective exercise for strength building that fosters pain relief.
 The persistent practice of Pilates can strengthen the abdominals, upper and lower back, and deep core stabilizing muscles.
 By strengthening these muscles, they provide a framework that better supports the spine and neck while helping the body to change its mechanics.

 Students learn to change how they sit and stand, learning the postures of a neutral spine.
 Being conscious of proper posture reduces tension on the back and neck.
 Strength building and posture correction help to align the pelvis, further reducing strain on the back.